Nuitka/Nuitka-website/doc/posts/nuitka-release-07.rst

    from hashing values and is not as free of side effects as ``list`` and ``tuple`` creations are.
 Fixed in 0.6.19.1 already.

--  Windows: Fix, experimental options got lost for the C compilation when switching from MSVC to MinGW64, making them have no effect.
+-  Windows: Fix, ``--experimental`` option values got lost for the C compilation when switching from MSVC to MinGW64, making them have no effect.
 Fixed in 0.6.19.1 already.

 -  Windows: Fix, Clang from MinGW64 doesn't support LTO at this time, therefore default to ``no`` for it.
 Fixed in 0.6.19.1 already.